joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 For coding-heavy workloads where speed is less critical, or if you need multimodal input (images, video): **Kimi K2.5**.
 It beats GLM-5 on SciCode, nearly matches it on terminal coding, has a bigger context window, and is the only one of these four that handles visual inputs.

-I am still evaluating whether to actually run these in production for any of my own workflows.
-But the price point is attractive enough that I am taking it seriously -- which was not true even six months ago.
+I am still evaluating whether to actually run these for any of my own workflows.
+I still have a Claude Max subscription, and for me capability trumps everything.
+If Claude did not have an actual max subscription tier, I would probably be primarily using some combination of GLM-5 and Kimi K2.5 -- the price point is that attractive.